-BBC One’s political debate programme, Question Time, is being hosted from Hammersmith on Thursday, April 10th.
+BBC One’s political debate programme, Question Time, is being hosted from Inverness on Thursday, July 10th.

 To apply for a seat in the audience you can register your question at www.bbc.co.uk/questiontime